rbill314/Metric-Imperial-Converter/README.md

 Free Code Camp Metric-Imperial Converter 5/13/2021

 Coded with VSCode and submitted thru Replit
+Only nodemon was used extra from what was given

 Complete the necessary conversion logic in /controllers/convertHandler.js Complete the necessary routes in /routes/api.js